Nemocas/AbstractAlgebra.jl/docs/src/polynomial.md

 Parent objects of such polynomials have type `Generic.PolyRing{T}`.

 The string representation of the variable of the polynomial ring and the base/coefficient ring $R$ is stored in the parent object.

 The polynomial element types belong to the abstract type `AbstractAlgebra.PolyElem{T}` and the polynomial ring types belong to the abstract type `AbstractAlgebra.PolyRing{T}`.
 This enables one to write generic functions that can accept any AbstractAlgebra polynomial type.

-Note that both the generic polynomial ring type `Generic.PolyRing{T}` and the abstract type it belongs to, `AbstractAlgebra.PolyRing{T}` are both called `PolyRing`.
+Note that both the generic polynomial ring type `Generic.PolyRing{T}` and the abstract type it belongs to, `AbstractAlgebra.PolyRing{T}`, are called `PolyRing`.
 The former is a (parameterised) concrete type for a polynomial ring over a given base ring whose elements have type `T`.
 The latter is an abstract type representing all polynomial ring types in AbstractAlgebra.jl, whether generic or very specialised (e.g.